 A post shared by The Mission (@themissionaz) on

-You can’t step a foot out of Scottsdale without having visited the largest city preserve in North America, the McDowell Sonoran Conservancy, home to more than 195 miles of shared-use trails for hiking, mountain biking and horseback riding.
+You can’t step a foot out of Scottsdale without having visited the largest city preserve in North America, the McDowell Sonoran Conservancy, home to more than 195 miles of shared-use trails for hiking, mountain biking, and horseback riding.
 Access is free and trailheads are open daily from sunrise to sunset, which makes it the perfect location to reap the anxiety-reducing effects of nature — the Gateway Loop Trail is a classic.
 If you are not confident going out on your own, you can book a hike through Arizona Outback Adventures, recently acquired by REI Co-op, which specializes in multi-day guided hiking, backpacking and cycling vacations.
-All logistics, food and gear are included.
+All logistics, food, and gear are included.

 Scottsdale has an incredible green bent, and its Desert Botanical Garden is a prime example.
 Ongoing from October 12-May 10, 2020 the garden is exhibiting “Wild Rising” by Cracking Art, an installation coming straight from Milan that features more than 1,000 animal sculptures made from colorful, recyclable plastic.
 The sculptures are interspersed throughout the garden’s desert trails, which are open daily from 8 a.m.
 Make sure to pack a ton of sunscreen and water, because there are more than 50,000 plants showcased throughout, and even on a winter day, you can feel Scottsdale 299 yearly sunshiny days on your skin.

 Also nestled in the Sonoran Preserve is Frank Lloyd Wright’s Taliesin West, which was officially named a UNESCO World Heritage Site this past summer.
 Taliesin West was Lloyd Wright’s winter home and laboratory and is a must-see if you want to squeeze in a little bit of mid-century modern architecture to your visit, with a dash of sustainable design.
 What makes the site remarkable is that it was built by gathering rocks from the desert floor and sand from the washes, so the site is literally one with nature.
-Make walking around the grounds your workout of the day, while taking in the amazing views of Scottsdale and Camelback Mountain.
+Walking around the grounds can be your workout of the day, while taking in the amazing views of Scottsdale and Camelback Mountain.

 Fashion by Robert Black in Old Town is a magical place.
 All the vintage pieces they carry have a story, and you can easily spend countless hours going through the racks.
 Even better if you run into Black himself, who is more than willing to tell you each piece’s unique story and let you preview some of his newest findings.
 He says most of the items in store come to him from visiting travelers or lovely older ladies getting rid of treasures from their heydays.
-You can find everything from inexpensive items to couture pieces by Chanel, Marchesa and Gene Shelly.
-And what better way for promote sustainability than by shopping secondhand?
+You can find everything from inexpensive items to couture pieces by Chanel, Marchesa, and Gene Shelly.
+And what better way to promote sustainability than by shopping secondhand?

 View this post on Instagram